Hacklahoma/guides/README.md

 # Data Science Guide
-This guide was created by our friends at [HackRice](https://hack.rice.edu/).
+This guide was created by our friends at [Hack Rice](https://hack.rice.edu/).

 ## Introduction